puppetlabs/puppet-docs/source/community/puppet_projects_redmine_workflow.markdown

 #### Code Insufficient

-I’ve put this ticket’s status into “Code Insufficient” and assigned it to you.
+I've put this ticket's status into "Code Insufficient" and assigned it to you.
 Please either (a) update the ticket or pull request with a version of code which addresses the issues, or (b) assign it back to me if you are blocked on the problem and I'll move things forward.

 #### Contributor guidelines